Whiplash After Car Accident: What You Need To Know

 - Cervical collar or neck brace

-Unfortunately, the road to recovery after whiplash is not always straight or smooth.
-It is not uncommon for whiplash victims to experience traumatic arthritis, nerve root compression, neuritis of the neck, shoulder, and arm, as well as extreme nervousness and fatigue.
-Additionally, whiplash victims are frequently more susceptible to further neck injuries from jolts and shocks.
+Unfortunately, the road to recovery for whiplash after a car accident is not always straight or smooth.
+It is not uncommon for injured victims to experience traumatic arthritis, nerve root compression, neuritis of the neck, shoulder, and arm, as well as extreme nervousness and fatigue.
+Additionally, injured victims are frequently more susceptible to further neck injuries from jolts and shocks.

 Need help for whiplash after a car accident?
 Call the attorneys at Michigan Auto Law